 The flagship wine from the estate.
 The grapes come from the single vineyard that is 980 meters above sea level!
 With a blend of Grenache, the wine is given a soft and juicy aspect to balance the minerals lava notes.
-The wines has undergone 20-30 days maceration, followed by 18 months aging in cement and oak.
-Then the wine is aged 1 year before release.
+The wines has undergone 20-30 days maceration, followed by 18 months ageing in cement and oak.
+After that, the wine is aged 1 year before release.
 Natural yeasts are used.

 Vine Age: 90 years